redkite-labs/redkitecms-docs/book/interface.rst

 .. image:: //bundles/alphalemonwebsite/media/manual/img-4.jpg

-At last, from the toolbar, you can change the AlphaLemon CMS interface language too.
+At last, from the toolbar, you can change the RedKite CMS interface language too.

 .. class:: fork-and-edit